librejtag/firmware-custom/Protocol.md

 Currently, we just defined data transfer protocol, the target report protocol and frequency control protocol still remains undefined.

+If we realize this protocol in CDC-ACM protocol, maybe we can control frequency by CDC_SET_LINE operation.

+If we realize this protocol in bare USB custom protocol, use control transfer maybe better, just like FT245.

 Data Transfer and Interface
 -----